 When dealing with potential flooding, the NSW State Emergency Service suggests to immediately disconnect your electricity, gas and water for safety reasons.
 Check with your electricity, water and gas providers on their recommended action plan.

-If your home floods, you can reduce the amount of damage by emptying freezers and refrigerators, leaving the doors open, and stack your belongings onto beds and tables, and into roof spaces if available, as summarised by Department of Fire & Emergency Services - Prepare for flooding.
+If a flood warning is issued, you can reduce the amount of damage to your belongings by rolling up rugs/carpet, move furniture, electrical items and valuables to a higher level, as summarised by Department of Fire & Emergency Services - Prepare for flooding.

 To help prevent a backflow of sewage, you could place a strong bag filled with sand or earth in toilet bowls and over shower and bath drains.